tomdottom/intro-to-python-flask/README.md

 ```
 git branch
+>> master
 >> 1-the-bare-minimum
+>> 2-templates-and-routes
+>> 3-jinja2-templating
+>> 4-static-files-and-storage-engines
+>> 5-testing-and-debugging
+>> 6-tools-for-apis
 ```

-Checkout an example and goto the `README.md` for instructions on how to run the example.
+Checkout an example and goto the `README.md` for instructions on how to run the example. eg.

 ```
 git checkout 1-the-bare-minimum